adrien2p/statistical-js/README.md

     - T-test - two sample (t-value)
     - Linear regression (slope, intersect)

+- Machine learning
+    - Perceptron (Single layer)

 As soon as possible, more features will be available.

 ## Test